-Figure 16.
+Figure 15.
 Example Taper Schedule Using Nicotine Patch and Nicotine Lozenge Starting at Six Lozenges per Day

-The nicotine patch dose is ready to reduce to the lower step when the need for the lozenge is reduced to one or two lozenges per day.
+When the need for lozenges is reduced to one or two lozenges per day, the patient will be ready to reduce to the lower step nicotine patch.
 Reduce the dosage over the next two to six months.